 The project site is flat and has a low landslide susceptibility due to the slope class and material strength.
-Mass movements are unlikely to occur at the site, and the parcel map waiver to create two parcels to a more practicable configuration to follow the physical boundaries of the existing agricultural operations will not change the site's susceptibility to landslides, particularly large landslides with enough force and material to expose people or structures on the project site to potentially substantial adverse effects, including the risk of loss, injury, or death.
+Mass movements are unlikely to occur at the site, and the tentative parcel map to create five parcels to a more practicable configuration to follow the physical boundaries of the existing agricultural operations will not change the site's susceptibility to landslides, particularly large landslides with enough force and material to expose people or structures on the project site to potentially substantial adverse effects, including the risk of loss, injury, or death.